Bladder Pads vs. Period Pads: The Dry Facts

 Pad vs. Pad: What’s the Difference?

-There are several key differences between period pads and incontinence pads.
+There are several key differences between period pads and incontinence products.
 The first is absorbency.
 Menstrual blood leaves the body much more slowly than rapidly flowing urine.
 That’s why the pads you use to manage your period will likely not be able to quickly absorb enough for incontinence needs.
 In addition, some people find a period pad will bulk up on them (talk about uncomfortable!) when it’s used to collect leaking urine.

-One reason bladder pads are so good at their job is that they’re made of “SAPs”, or super absorbent polymers.
+One reason bladder leak pads are so good at their job is that they’re made of “SAPs”, or super absorbent polymers.
 These groovy little fibers can increase the absorbency of a product by as much as 300%.
 That’s a lot more fluid than period pads can hold.
 This means fewer leaks, fewer embarrassing moments, and less worry.

 Protecting Your Skin